Please read the FAQ (Frequently Asked Questions) list below then call (360-927-1881) or email me if you have any

 A. Location and studio: My home studio is located in Ferndale near the corner of Church and Thornton Roads and near Cascadia Elementary School.
 I teach on a Yamaha DC7 7′ 6″ Concert Grand with Disklavier (computer/recorder).
 This is an extraordinary instrument.
 It is a concert/conservatory level instrument with the technology to record your student and playback immediately (on the piano) for feedback and instruction.
 We are within 15/20 minutes of Lynden WA, Blaine WA, Bellingham WA.

 B. Credentials and Experience: I have taught piano in Whatcom County since 1984 from beginners to adults (including local piano teachers).
 I have played piano professionally since 1976.
 My schooling includes a Bachelor of Music degree (Magna Cum Laude) from Western Washington University (in classical piano “performance” and “jazz studies”) and I’ve studied under Ford Hill, Nancy Yaeger, Jeffrey Gilliams, and Nadine Clarke.
 I am active in the Whatcom County music scene in various jazz groups and have recorded 7 CDs of solo piano.
 I was the house pianist at Semiahmoo Resort for 17 years, entertaining thousands of guests.
-I also have 7 children whom I homeschool with my wife Diane (who has an earned master’s degree in education and taught in the Ferndale public schools).
+I also have 7 children whom I homeschooled with my wife Diane (who has an earned master’s degree in education and taught in the Ferndale public schools).
 I completed a Master of Divinity degree at Regent College (Vancouver, B.C.).
-My full time work is that of husband, dad, and pastor of the Ferndale Alliance Church.
+My full time work is that of husband, dad, and formerly, the 36-year pastor of the Ferndale Alliance Church.
 I have also served on the faculty for several years at the Blaine Jazz Festival, teaching piano, jazz, and theory.
-I also serve on our Ferndale city council and am currently Ferndale’s mayor.
+I also serve on our Ferndale city council and formerly Ferndale’s mayor.

 C. Tuition and Lessons: 1.
-Tuition for weekly 1/2 hour lessons for the 2021-2022 school year is $120 per month ($100 for the 2nd and 3rd child in the same family) payable on or before the first lesson of each four week period.
-[Note: 45 minute students are $160/month.]
+Tuition for weekly 1/2 hour lessons for the 2023-24 school year is $140 per month ($120 for the 2nd and 3rd child in the same family) payable on or before the first lesson of each four week period [see schedule] .
+[Note: 45 minute students are $180/month.]
 A lesson/tuition payment schedule is below.
 Please pay by check or using my PAL PAL link as no receipt will be given unless you ask.
 You can also use Venmo.
 Thanks!